vexide/website/src/content/docs/peripherals.md

 For the completeness of this tutorial, we're going to go over the various cursed ways that you can completely ignore the rules of ownership through the use of `unsafe` code.

 > [!CAUTION]
 > **DO NOT DO THIS!** Seriously.
 If you are considering doing any of the things below this point of the page, it's a sign that your code should be structured in a different way. `unsafe` circumvents the guarantees of device validity and soundness provided by vexide.
-These methods are intended for cases where it is *literally impossible* to pass an existing owned device, such in a [panic handler](https://doc.rust-lang.org/nomicon/panic-handler.html).
+These methods are intended for cases where it is *literally impossible* to pass an existing owned device, such as in a [panic handler](https://doc.rust-lang.org/nomicon/panic-handler.html).
 They are *NOT* intended as an escape hatch to get around ownership rules.

 `Peripherals` is a singleton type, meaning we are only allowed one instance of it per-program.
 But what if we could get another?
 Well, we can unsafely **steal** a new instance of `Peripherals` to get an instance separate from the one given to us in `main`.